MahmoudMabrok/RAQ/README.md

 # RAQ

-RAQ stabds for (Real android questions) it is inititive to share questions and tips for android interivews.
+RAQ stands for (Real android questions) it is inititive to share questions and tips for android interivews.
 Everyone would share questions and tips to this repo.

 # Structure